joncoop/platformer-final-template/README.md

 - Add ladders to the game.
 If a player is on a ladder, don't apply gravity.
 Assign vy by player input instead.
 Also disable jumping while on a ladder.
 You should use animated climbing images too.
 - Put switches in the game that open and/or close areas of a level.
+- Add animated cut scenes to the game as transitions between levels.

 ### Super hard